-Be sure that your vehicle is parked outside of the garage before you begin programming.
+Ensure your vehicle is parked outside of the garage before you begin programming.

 For more efficient programming and accurate transmission of the radio-frequency signal it is recommended that a new battery be placed in the hand-held transmitter of the device that is being programmed to the HomeLink® system.